-These are just some example of how change has affected the public sector.
-Changes in regulations may seem intimidating at first, however this first step towards transformation can be a good thing, as we can see above.
+These are just some examples of how change has affected the public sector.
+Changes in regulations may seem intimidating at first, however, this first step towards transformation can be a good thing, as we can see above.

 Change management and eProcurement

 We understand that change can be daunting and convincing your stakeholders to do things differently can be difficult, as they may assume that change can be costly.

 Concern about cost is natural.
 However, your organisation should be assured that eProcurement has many benefits over traditional methods, including reduced costs in the long term and complete auditability.

 As mentioned above, there is now also a requirement for all communication around procurement to be electronic, which means that eProcurement software and tender management systems are becoming increasingly interwoven in commercial eProcurement solutions.

 If your organisation is thinking about changing its eProcurement strategy, once you make the leap you will never look back.
 As eProcurement technology transforms modern procurement, one day we will look back on how professional purchasing was a manual process in complete disbelief, as the days of mail and documents by hand are soon to vanish.

 The most obvious benefit of using a web-based service is that it eliminates any paperwork and means that users can access their portal anywhere, at any time.